epfl-ML/project2-code/tools/data-extraction-kotlin/README.md

-# Data extraction
+# Instructions

-Using Gradle, you can run the following command to extract the data from the database and generate the CSV files:
+Using [Gradle](https://gradle.org), you can run the following command to extract the data from the database and generate the CSV files:

 ```shell
 ./gradlew run --args="../data/SMO_files/10101.smo out2.csv"
 ```

-The following arguments are possible:
+The following arguments are available:

 - `-i <path>` to override the input file (still requires to specify the input file as the first argument, which will then be ignored)